-- tell your sex partner(s) that you have trichomonas so they can be treated at the same time.
-Men without symptoms need to be treated but are not usually tested.
+- tell your sex partner(s) that you have trichomonas so they can be treated at the same time

 Do you need follow-up?

-You will need follow-up if you continue to have symptoms after your treatment is finished.
+You will need to follow-up if you continue to have symptoms after your treatment is finished.

 How do you protect yourself and others?

-- Abstain from sex or limit your number of sex partners
+- abstain or limit your number of sex partners

-- Always use condoms or a barrier for vaginal, oral and anal sex
+- always use condoms or barriers for vaginal, oral and anal sex

-- Consider getting immunized for hepatitis B and HPV
+- consider getting immunized for Hepatitis B and Human Papillomavirus (HPV)

 Are there any special concerns about trichomonas?

-Trichomonas can increase the risk of transmission of other STIs (chlamydia, gonorrhea, HIV, syphilis, hep B and HPV)
+- Trichomonas can increase the risk of transmission of other STIs (chlamydia, gonorrhea, HIV, syphilis, hepatitis B and HPV).